databricks/databricks-sdk-py/docs/workspace/pipelines.rst

           Libraries or code needed by this deployment.
         :param name: str (optional)
           Friendly identifier for this pipeline.
+        :param notifications: List[:class:`Notifications`] (optional)
+          List of notification settings for this pipeline.
         :param photon: bool (optional)
           Whether Photon is enabled for this pipeline.
         :param serverless: bool (optional)